The-cheeseDOS-Project/cheeseDOS-grub/CONTRIBUTING.md

     - Follow the existing coding style and conventions in the project.
     - Write clear, readable, and well-commented code.
     - Test your changes thoroughly on QEMU (with "make run") before submitting.
+    - ONLY Linker Script, Assembly, Makefile, and C is allowed.
     - Artificial intelligence generated code is not permitted.

 Reporting Issues